SURFnet/irma-idp/README.md

 The Vagrant VM runs the PHP application directly from a shared folder (`/vagrant/www`), so no installation is necessary.

 For other systems, the PHP server needs to be installed manually using [Composer](https://getcomposer.org). follow the instructions on their web site for a safe way to [install composer](https://getcomposer.org/download/).
+On Ubuntu:

+	$ apt-get install git php-zip composer

 With composer installed, clone and install the PHP application at a suitable location (e.g. `/opt`) using:

 	$ git clone https://github.com/joostd/x509tosaml.git
 	$ cd x509tosaml
 	$ composer install

 # Configuration